cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/mdp/value-iteration/_index.md

 {{</expand>}}

-> A more graphical way to understand how policy iteration functions is through [this python code](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/1-value-iteration) that depicts a more elaborate gridworld.
+> A more graphical way to understand how policy iteration functions is through [this python code](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/2-value-iteration) that depicts a more elaborate gridworld.
+You can type ```python value_iteration.py``` to debug and step through the code after installing the dependencies.